BlindElephants/Field-Cuts-Encounter-6/README.md

 This object manages the sending of messages to each device, including the wrist packs and the torso packs (which include relay).
 If the device includes a relay, this class manages the duration and recovery limiting times by blocking new messages from being forwarded to the device if it is in one of these periods.

 ###fc_deviceManager
+This object manages all of the instances of the fc_device class.

 ###fc_deviceAccelParser
 This object receives all the accelerometer data from all objects and sorts it int other correct fc_device object based on matching the prefix on the received data to the IP address of the device.
 This object is contained within the fc_deviceManager class.